codingmiracle/Driver/README.md

 ## add to your Project

-Copy the console.c and console.h into your project folder. <br />Add console.c in your Code Editor to your project and include the headerfile in your main.c : `#include "console.h"`
+Copy the driver.c and driver.h into your project folder. <br />Add driver.c in your Code Editor to your project and include the headerfile in your main.c : `#include "driver.h"`
 <br />
-If you use Code::Blocks you can do this via Project/Add Files and then choose console.c
+If you use Code::Blocks you can do this via Project/Add Files and then choose driver.c

 ## Wiki